2016 Karrada bombing

-On 3 July 2016, IS militants carried out coordinated bomb attacks in Baghdad that killed up to 1,000 civilians and injured hundreds more.
+On 3 July 2016, Islamic State (IS) militants carried out coordinated bomb attacks in Baghdad that killed up to 1,000 civilians and injured hundreds more.
 A few minutes after midnight local time (2 July, 21:00 UTC), a suicide truck-bomb targeted the mainly Shia district of Karrada, busy with late night shoppers for Ramadan.
 A second roadside bomb was detonated in the suburb of Sha'ab, killing at least five.

 IS issued a statement claiming responsibility for the attack, naming the suicide bomber as Abu Maha al-Iraqi.
 There were reports that the source of the blast was a refrigerator van packed with explosives.
 The explosion caused a huge fire on the main street.
 Several buildings, including the popular Hadi Center, were badly damaged.

 On 18 October 2021, Prime Minister of Iraq Mustafa Al-Kadhimi announced that Ghazwan al-Zawbaee, the man behind the bombing was arrested by Iraqi security forces.